eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     cd build
     cmake -G “Visual Studio 15 2017 Win64” -DCMAKE_PREFIX_PATH=”<cyclone-install-location>;<cyclonedds-cxx-install-location>” ..

-CMake uses the CMakeLists.txt in the helloworld directory to create makefiles that fit the native platform.
+CMake uses the CMakeLists.txt in the Helloworld directory to create makefiles that fit the native platform.

 Subsequently, build the example.
 We recommend you provide the config of